-Having retardant (jell, foam), paracargo, and water dropped on a fire is a routine event.
-However, there are risks associated with drops that can pose serious threats to personnel and equipment.
-Consider the following for all drops:
+Retardant (jell, foam), paracargo, and water drops on a fire are routine events.
+However, there are risks associated with these missions that can pose serious threats to personnel and equipment.
+Consider the following for all drops you are coordinating:

 - Be aware of the location and flight patterns (final approach, drop zone, exit) of aircraft during drop operations.

-- Be sure you have positive contact with the pilot before the drop.
+- Ensure you have positive contact with the pilot before the drop.

 - Clear all persons, vehicles, and animals from the danger zone prior to the arrival of the aircraft.

-- Beware of “streamers” or parachutes that don’t open.
+- Beware of streamers or parachutes that do not open.

 - Personnel can be injured by the impact of material dropped by aircraft.
 Clear personnel out of the target area before the drop is conducted.
 If an individual is caught unaware in a drop zone:

-- Hold your hand tool away from your body.
+- Hold hand tools away from your body.